saurav-mbe/reactive-store/README.md

 ```

-There is only partial type support for the library right now, correct type inference for operatos will be added.
+There is only partial type support for the library right now.